omergoktas/qt6docker/README.md

         sudo docker build --tag qt6bionic .

-- Or build the image with a specific Qt module (i.e., qtbase):
+- **or** build the image with a specific Qt module (i.e., qtbase):

         sudo docker build --build-arg QT_MODULE=qtbase --tag qt6bionic .

-- Or build the image with a specific Qt version:
+- **or** build the image with a specific Qt version:

         sudo docker build --build-arg QT_MAJ=6.1 --build-arg QT_MIN=1 --tag qt6bionic .

-> You may need to modify the Dockerfile and **base** your build on a higher version of Ubuntu (i.e., 20.04) in order to build newer versions of the Qt successfully (due to older versions of GCC being shipped on 18.04).
+> You may need to modify the Dockerfile and **base** your image on a newer version of Ubuntu (i.e., 20.04) in order to build newer versions of the Qt successfully (due to older versions of GCC being shipped on 18.04).